Beyond FCRA: Top 5 Confusing Background Check Laws by State 9 Jan 2018

 Ban the Box Laws Increasing by State

 Ban the Box is a movement to remove the checkbox that a candidate would fill in on an application that indicates they have a criminal record.
 Currently Hawaii, Massachusetts, Minnesota, and Rhode Island have laws that say you must wait until the first job interview or later to ask about a candidate’s criminal record.
-Many more states and cities have ban the box regulations in some manner, and likely more will join the movement in the future.
+Many more states and cities have ban the box regulations in some manner.
+Eventually, many more will join the movement in the future.

 Credit History Limitations by State